Brucephalus/Textbooks/It.md

 The immediate institutional origins of it lie in postwar Italy.
 In 1919, Benito Mussolini—once a socialist turned ultranationalist—founded the *Fasci di Combattimento*, a paramilitary movement composed largely of disaffected war veterans.
 These squads (*squadristi*) violently suppressed leftist movements in Italy’s Red Biennium (1919–1920), aligning themselves with industrialists and landlords who feared communist revolution.
 With the support of these elites and the tacit approval of the monarchy, Mussolini marched on Rome in 1922 and was appointed Prime Minister.
 Within a few years, he dismantled parliamentary institutions and established a such dictatorship.

 It as an international phenomenon gained credibility in part through Mussolini’s early successes and theatrical pageantry, but its most infamous and structurally radical incarnation came in Germany.
-The Nazi Party (National Socialist German Workers’ Party), led by Adolf Hitler, synthesized such ultranationalism with virulent antisemitism, racial supremacy, and *Lebensraum* expansionism.
-The conditions of Weimar collapse—economic depression, national humiliation after the Treaty of Versailles, and paramilitary street violence—created fertile ground for Nazi ascendance.
-After Hitler’s appointment as Chancellor in 1933, the Nazis rapidly consolidated power through emergency decrees and the destruction of all political opposition, formalizing a genocidal totalitarian state.
+The NSDAP Party (National Socialist German Workers’ Party), led by Adolf Hitler, synthesized such ultranationalism with virulent antisemitism, racial supremacy, and *Lebensraum* expansionism.
+The conditions of Weimar collapse—economic depression, national humiliation after the Treaty of Versailles, and paramilitary street violence—created fertile ground for NSDAP ascendance.
+After Hitler’s appointment as Chancellor in 1933, the NSDAPs rapidly consolidated power through emergency decrees and the destruction of all political opposition, formalizing a genocidal totalitarian state.

 Other such or such-aligned movements arose throughout the interwar period: in Spain (Falangism), Romania (the Iron Guard), Hungary (Arrow Cross), Portugal (under Salazar), and even outside Europe in Japan, Brazil, and Argentina.
 While these movements differed in structure and emphasis, they typically shared it’s core themes: charismatic leadership, militant nationalism, hierarchical social order, and contempt for liberal democracy.